-This document was produced by the Papua New Guinea National Interpretation Working Group (PNG NIWG), which is comprised of representatives from PNG's palm oil milling companies, oil palm smallholder growers, environmental and social NGOs, non-governmental research and policy organizations, and Government.
+Papua New Guinea (PNG) is a small producing country contributing about 1.1% of Global CPO production (2013).
+All production is exported.
 Due to the scale and nature of Papua New Guinea's palm oil industry, and its in-country stakeholders, it was not possible to establish a National Interpretation Working Group that engaged all of the RSPO's membership categories.
-As such there were no representatives present from banking and investment, consumer goods manufacturing, retailers or traders.
+As consumer goods manufacturing, retailing or trading is not carried out within PNG, there were no task force members from those industry sectors.